AidanHolmes/pil-widget/README.md

 width - width of the progress bar in pixels

+padding - border padding in pixels around the indicator

 title - optional text title.
 Set to None if not required

 units - optional text to display after the value.
 Set to None to hide